 This is the percent of patients that have had a pressure ulcer.
 Pressure ulcers are considered to be an indicator of the quality of nursing care at a nursing home.
 Pressure ulcers, which are also referred to as bed sores, are often the result of patients not being moved frequently enough.

 Minimizes Serious Falls

-This tells you the percentage of residents that suffered from a major fall.
-Falls resulting in serious injuries are routinely associated with lower levels of patient supervision.
-Better nursing care can reduce the percentage of residents in a nursing home who sustain major falls.
+This tells you the percent of patients who have had a major fall.
+Falls leading to serious injuries are often the result of lower levels of patient supervision.
+Closer supervision can minimize the percentage of residents in a nursing home who sustain major falls.

 Minimizes Urinary Tract Infections

 In Glade Valley Center, 2.06% of Patients had UTIs

 This datapoint is an indication of the percent of long-term patients who have experienced UTI's.
 UTI's could be an indication of worse hygiene protocols.
 However, this statistic could be misleading for some nursing homes due to inconsistent reporting standards for urinary tract infections.

 In Glade Valley Center, 12.87% of Patients use Anti-Psychotic Medication

 This figure indicates the percentage of long-term patients which are prescribed antipsychotic drugs.
 Excessive reliance on these medications may suggest a facility is using these medications to control patient behavior in scenarios where such medications are not medically indicated.
 However, some nursing homes need to rely on these medications due to an increased number of patients suffering from cognitive disorders.